r-lyeh-archived/JXML/README.md

 JXML was created by Mario "rlyeh" Rodriguez.
 JSONx is an IBM® standard format to represent JSON as XML.
 This document includes text written by IBM guys.
-Thanks guys :D
+Thanks guys! :D
 </pre>